 Katrina Clemons: Intercountry Case Manager, joined International Social Service in October of 2013.
 Katrina holds a Masters of Social Work from the University of Maryland School of Social Work with a double concentration; Clinical/Macro and Health.
 Katrina has worked for several progressive institutions in the Baltimore area including the Institute of Human Virology where she was employed for over 13 years During Katina’s 15 plus tenure in the human service field, she has worked with various populations including HIV/AIDS patients, the homeless, and women and children.
 In addition, she has expertise in providing case management and direct services, facilitating groups, supervision of social work students and programmatic and administrative tasks.

-Diana DeMallie: Fund Development and Communications Coordinator, joined International Social Service in August of 2015.
-In her role, Diana is responsible for a variety of communications, marketing, and development initiatives, including grant writing, event planning, social media, and creating print and web-based materials.
-Prior to joining International Social Service, Diana worked in business development and marketing for several years at the law firm Miles & Stockbridge P.C.
-Diana holds a BA in Psychology from Loyola University Maryland as well as a minor in French.
-Diana is interested in mental health issues, social services, and human rights.
+Marie Blum: Fund Development and Communications Coordinator, joined International Social Service in August of 2017.
+In her role, Marie is responsible for a variety of communications, marketing, and development initiatives, including grant writing, event planning, social media, and creating print and web-based materials.
+Prior to joining International Social Service, Marie worked for a diverse range of organizations, including Joint Council on International Children’s Services,Sister Cities International, and Mercyhurst University.
+Marie holds a MA in International Peace and Conflict Resolution from American University as well as BA degrees in Sociology and Dance from Mercyhurst University.

 JaNae Fowler: Intake Coordinator, joined International Social Service in August 2014.
 She holds a B.A. in Organizational Management from Ashford University (2012).
 JaNae is pursuing her Masters in Professional Counseling from Liberty University.
 Prior to joining ISS-USA, JaNae has used her administrative skills in working for a non-profit high school as well as various other private industries.